peymanmortazavi/react-tutorial-1/quiz.md

 ### Q15: What is the value of ``commentNodes``?

-It is an array of ReactElement's that will later get compiler to HTML.
+It is an array of ReactElement's that will later get compiled to HTML.

 ### Q16: Where does the value of ``{comment.text}`` go on the rendered page?